allind/FungalPopgenSMGC/AlignmentWorkflows.md

 # Identifying variants using a reference genome and short read alignments

-This workflow is intended to use a reference genome and short read alignments to identify gene cluster loss, gene loss, and smaller variants like SNPs and indels within strains of a fungal genome.
+This workflow is intended to use a reference genome and short read alignments to identify gene cluster loss, gene loss, and smaller variants like SNPs and indels within strains of a fungal species.
 Everything here is done relative to a reference genome.
 This approach can't identify novel SMGCs or changes in SMGC genomic location (see AssemblyWorkflow for that).
 This is **orders of magnitude** more sensitive than assembly for gene cluster loss and gene loss, however, so I strongly recommend you use both approaches.

 # Identifying large structural variants like gene cluster, whole gene, and partial gene deletion